Frequently Answered Questions for Real Estate Agents

 Like I said, it takes more to do this right than simply having a camera.

-Wow—that’s a lot of stuff.
+Wow—you bring two cases of gear?
 Do you really need all that just to photograph a house?

 In a word, yes.
 Some property photographers use a technique called High Dynamic Range (HDR) processing.
 This involves taking multiple exposures of the same scene and then blending them together in post-production.